samissa730/Azure-IoT-Connection/README.md

 3. **Ensure your `env.json` file contains the required Azure IoT configuration**:
    - `group_key`: Group Primary Key (from Azure Portal)
    - `idScope`: DPS ID Scope (from Azure Portal)
+   - `storageAccount`: Azure Storage Account name (for updates)
+   - `containerName`: Container name (for updates)
+   - `sasToken`: Shared Access Signature token (for updates)

    The script will automatically use these values along with default settings:
    - Site Name: "Lazer"
    - Truck Number: Device Serial Number
    - Device ID: Device Serial Number
+   - Blob Base Path: "builds"
+   - Current Version: "20250826.1"

 The script will automatically:
    - Update system packages
    - Install Python and Azure IoT dependencies
    - Create all necessary directories and files
    - Copy service scripts to proper locations
    - Set up the systemd service
-- Run device setup with your input
+   - Run device setup automatically using `env.json` configuration
    - Enable and start the service
    - Verify the installation

 **That's it!** Your Azure IoT service will be running and connected to Azure IoT Hub.